ChristopherA/Claude-Code-Bootstrap/feature-test-and-update-claude-code-bootstrap-CONTEXT.md

 ## Development History

 This Claude Code CLI Bootstrap Kit was initially developed as a side project during work on the [OpenIntegrityProject/core](https://github.com/OpenIntegrityProject/core).
 Key milestones completed (most recent milestone at top):

+- **Creation of Official Public Repository (2025-03-10):**
+  - Created official Claude-Code-Bootstrap public repository on GitHub
+  - Successfully established the official repository with DID: `did:repo:4a603bb686e1aa84f6793b1a0d5a2e0aad195893`
+  - Established proper security foundations:
+    - Created verified inception commit with cryptographic root of trust
+    - Enforced SSH-signed commits with proper configuration
+    - Implemented branch protection policies on GitHub
+  - Completed the Path to Official Public Repository tasks:
+    - Created two branches (doc/base-bootstrap-files and feature/base-bootstrap-scripts)
+    - Properly organized and committed all files according to their purpose
+    - Used proper commit message format with detailed descriptions
+    - Created PRs with review checklists and comprehensive descriptions
+    - Successfully merged PRs with admin privileges due to branch protection
+  - Followed strict commit approval process with human review of each commit
+  - Maintained proper attribution and licensing across all files
+  - Ensured all bootstrap files are now properly tracked in the repository
+  - Successfully validated the entire workflow from branch creation to PR merge
+  - Confirmed branch protection is functioning as intended with admin bypass capability
+  - Added context file to track development history and process improvements
+  - Properly documented the repository DID in all key files with standard metadata headers
+  - Lessons learned:
+    - Branch protection with admin bypass provides security while maintaining workflow efficiency
+    - Proper commit message standards improve clarity and project history
+    - Separating documentation and script files into different branches improved review focus
+    - The bootstrap process works well for establishing new repositories with proper security

 - **Repository Directory Handling and Context Management Improvements (2025-03-10):**
   - Identified critical issue in `install_bootstrap_templates.sh` that creates a subdirectory instead of working in the current directory